darraghenright/message-consumer/README.md

 * `timePlaced` will be reformatted according to MySQL's `datetime` format; i.e: `Y-m-d H:i:s`
 * `amountSell` and `amountBuy` will be converted to `float`

-The values of `amountSell` and `amountBuy` may also be converted to their centesimal representation, assuming that each value received is a monetary unit (USD, EUR, GBP) with 1/100th subdivisions, (cents or pence) and stored internally as type `integer`.
+*Note*: The values of `amountSell` and `amountBuy` may also be converted to their centesimal representation, assuming that each value received is a monetary unit (USD, EUR, GBP) with 1/100th subdivisions, (cents or pence) and stored internally as type `integer`.

 However, the requirement specification does not currently specify the currencies the Message Consumer expects to receive, and since not all currencies are centesimal (e.g Japanese Yen), values will not currently be transformed in this manner.